Book Recommendations from My 2022 Reading List

 I really, really loved it.

 This is a book I’m glad I first read at 22 before going to Paris for the first time.
-I feel like if I were any older and more well-traveled, it’d make me a little jaded.
+I feel like if I were any older and more well-traveled, I'd be a little jaded.
 The main character Sally Jay Gorce is so beyond Emily Cooper and Carrie Bradshaw.
 If I took my daily vitamins with a hit of laughing gas growing up, maybe I’d be more like Sally Jay.

 Lines I loved: